rust-lang/rfcs/text/3678-trait-method-impl-restrictions.md

 We could theoretically allow `impl` restrictions on associated types, as well.
 This seems less useful, but if it's trivial to implement we might want to support it.

+We could support `impl(unsafe)`, to make a trait safe to implement if *not* overriding a method, and only unsafe to implement if overriding a method.